Carriage rides walk - yellow trail

 Continue down the slope until you reach the tarmacked drive and continue right along this drive at the top of the parkland, passing in front of Brockhampton church.
 This gothic church was built in 1798 to the deign of George Byfield.
 The church is open one Sunday of the month for services and is managed by the Hereford Diocese.
 Conitnue along the drive at the top of the parkland passing in front of the stone wall which once formed the walled garden serving the Mansion house, commissioned by Bartholomew Lutley and his wife.
 Follow the driveway towards the woodland near the hairpin bend on the drive.
 Continue through the gateway and into the woodland, turn left and follow the way marked route down through the woodland.

 As you reach the bottom of the path through the woodland you will cross Hyde dingle, one of the many streams that criss-cross the estate.
 Turn right here onto the driveway and continue along the drive for around 100 metres.
 Turning right into the woods follow the yellow way marked route through the woods, keeping Hyde dingle on your right.
 The route then turns left near a field boundary and then enters the field, heading toward Lower Brockhampton manor house.
 Follow the path through the field.
 At the end of the field exit to your right.
 You are now back at the main car park at Lower Brockhampton.
-To discover more about Bartholomew Lutley visit the medieval manor house and see the maps he commissioned of the estate.
-If you are lucky he might even be in residence to speak to you in person.

 main car park, Lower Brockhampton